 Orchid and Biodiversity Park

-Our trip wouldn’t be complete if we hadn’t visited the Ethnic Village in Assam’s Karbi Anglong district, which is just a few kilometers from Kaziranga.
+Our trip wouldn’t be complete if we hadn’t visited the Ethnic Village in Assam’s Karbi Anglong district, which is just a few kilometres from Kaziranga.

 It is an initiative to showcase the culture, tradition, heritage, and history of various Karbi ethnic groups, like Rengma, Karbi, Kuki, Dimasa, Mantai, Adivasi, Khasia, Tiwa, Bodo, Garo, and Nepali.
-There are some traditional huts designed according to the tribe it belongs to and the decor represents a common rural tribal household.
-There are some sculptures outside depicting the daily life of the tribals.
+There are some traditional huts and some sculptures outside depicting daily life.

 A visit to the Ethnic Village is worth the time.